MOOCdb/MOOCdbDocs/docs/index.rst

 MOOCDB Research Guide
 #################################

-This document is intended for researchers and to understand how tracking log files are imported into MOOCdb.
+This documentation is for the MOOCdb project.
+The documentation provides detailed instructions for users for the following:

 Contents:

 .. toctree::
    :maxdepth: 2

-   translation
-   software
+   translation software
+   Collaborative platforms
+   Analytic platforms
+   Machine learning applications
    readme

 New Version